ericwindmill/ericwindmill.com/reading_list.md

 ---
 layout: page
-title: Reading List
+title: Library
 permalink: /books/
 ---
 ### “The more that you read, the more things you will know.
 The more that you learn, the more places you’ll go.” ― Dr. Seuss, I Can Read With My Eyes Shut!

 <br/><br/>
-I'm often perplexed that I didn't appreciate books until I was an adult.
+We're often asked where we learned about ________ .
+No matter the subject, the best answer is books.

- I find them to the best way to learn how to live.
-We all have a duty to help those around us become their best possible selves.
-The best way I know how to do so is pass them on to the words of men and women who are much wiser than me.
+I look to books to become a better person, a better developer and better friend.
+I use books to study and pass exams.
+I read books simply to escape.

 The following books have made me better at everything I do.
-From simply being a more pleasant person, to being a more proactive problem solver and developer.

 <br/><br/>